TAMISCAL HIGH SCHOOL

 In addition to the textbook, students are expected to utilize lab equipment, Tamiscal Homepage links, the internet, Electric Library, District and County libraries, CDs, Videos, and relevant media.
 Students will need to have access to a graphing calculator.

 Assignments for this course will include preparation for meeting District Outcome Assessments.
 For the purposes of evaluation and grading during the course, the following methods may be used: weekly assignments; projects; laboratory work; written reports; presentations; participation; quizzes and exams.
 Students will be informed of the grading criteria at the beginning of each semester.

 Students enrolled in this course will participate in all required District Assessments.

 The agreement is effective until the end of the current semester.

 Progress will be monitored at weekly meetings; therefore, attendance is required.
 Missed appointments, tests, and assignments will result in partial course credits and may result in required attendance to Supervised Independent Study (SIS).

-Grades and credits will be reported 3 times each semester.
+Grades and credits will be reported at the quarter and at the end of the semester.

 I accept the terms of this agreement